Fascinating Tunisia 2-Day Itinerary – Carthage, Sidi Bou Said, Tunis Medina & Bardo Museum

 Sidi Bou Said, Tunisia

 The country Tunisia is a treasure trove of archeology, art, Mediterranean vistas and eloquent architecture.
 Its capital city, Tunis, is the perfect hub from which to experience fascinating travel gems.
 The top sites in the area include Carthage Archeological Park, Sidi Bou Said, Tunis Medina (Old Town) and Bardo Museum.
 I was so inspired by my time spent here and love sharing travel tips.
-So, read on to discover from this Tunisia Travel Guide how to see and do in this unique destination.
+So, read on to discover from this Tunisia two day itinerary on what to see and do in this unique destination.

 About Tunisia